 Our organization is also concerned with water quality of the lake, optimal water levels for recreation, and zoning issues that could affect the overall quality of life around the lake.
 We educate our members regarding lake ownership, lake edge property lines, dock building permit procedures, water level fluctuation notices, information on safe boating practices, and new boating laws and guidelines, and more.
 All property owners on or near Swinging Bridge Lake are invited to join the SBPOA.
 Click HERE for membership info.

 Swinging Bridge Lake is located near Monticello, New York, in Mongaup Valley.
 This picturesque reservoir is nine miles long and ideal for boating, fishing, swimming and other water activities.
 A dam at the southern end of the lake generates hydroelectric power for the lake's owner, Eagle Creek Renewable Energy.
-To learn more about Eagle Creek, go to the Lake Owner page.
-Our organization has developed a good relationship with Eagle Creek, and we believe that as a group, our concerns are more likely to be heard and responded to positively.

 We still have some of the heavy cotton caps available for $7.
 These are high quality caps with an embroidered “Swinging Bridge Lake” logo (not a patch).
 If interested, we will have a supply available at the next Annual Meeting OR you can email us and arrange to pick up.